 - Divide the complicated figures into separate illustrations for easy comprehension.

-- The size of the diagram should neither be too small for the readers nor too big as to cover the entire descriptive space of this section.
+- The size of the diagram should neither be too small for the readers nor too big to cover the entire descriptive space of this section.

 Irrelevant Information Provision

 This error is found in the majority of the sections of the declined grant applicants.
 The level of irrelevant data is at its peak in the preliminary data section of several applications.
 This has introduced the term called ‘fishing expedition’ by the reviewers in the criticism notes.
-Fishing expedition means to search for the relevant knowledge in the sea of information provided by the grant writers.
+Fishing expedition means searching for relevant knowledge in the sea of information provided by grant writers.
 The provision of irrelevant data in this section tires the panel reviewers and compels them to reject the research application.

 How to Rewrite?